| |

 Starring: Jack Nicholson, Shelley Duvall, Danny Lloyd, and Scatman Crothers

 We rode pendulums to the top of the world.
-A rush of wind splattered our faces as we rocketed into the unknown.
+A rush of wind slashed our faces as we rocketed into the unknown.
 The swingset could not contain us.
 Higher, higher, higher still!
 The beginning of summer was a slingshot, catapulting kids into swimming pools and fishing holes of carefree bliss.
 We had just finished the 6th grade.
 Real big shots.
 I just got back from seeing my first Rated R movie on the big screen.
 The Shining.
 Predictably, it scared the living shit out of me.
-(Officially, the first Rated R movie I ever saw was Dressed to Kill, on videotape, equally as memorable because we had to sneak downstairs in order to watch it without our parents finding out.)
-But seeing The Shining on the big screen was nothing short of huge for me.
-What a tripped out, psychotic world to enter into at that age.
+(Officially, the first Rated R movie I ever saw was Dressed to Kill, on videotape, also frightfully memorable and suspenseful as we snuck downstairs in the middle of the night in order to watch it without our parents finding out.)
+But seeing The Shining on the big screen was simply everything.
+What a tripped out, psychotic world to enter into at such an inappropriate age.
 I shrank in my seat at the enormity of it all.
-My parent’s stern refusal to let me see Rated R movies had been the source of unending conflict.
+My parents’ stern refusal to let me see Rated R movies had been the source of unending conflict.
 The way I saw it, the onset of pimples and body hair should have granted me certain rights.
 My parents didn’t agree.
 The stalemate caused me to search for other alternatives.
-I knew the time had come to test the waters and see just how far I could stretch these boundaries.
-It was time to enter the adult world of little white lies.
+I knew the time had come to test the waters and see just how far I could stretch the boundaries, tiptoeing into the little white lies of an adult world.

 Jack Torrance (Jack Nicholson): [As he is trying to kill his wife, Wendy] Do you have the slightest idea what a moral and ethical principle is?
 Do you?